datarobot-oss/custom-models-action/README.md

 > Then, you immediately delete the model definition, make a commit, and push to the remote.
 > The training data upload action may begin after model deletion, resulting in an error.

-This results in an execution of the action that deletes the related model.

 ## Custom Model Action Reference

 ### Datasets